Tutorials

 applied to the different regions.

-Having a refined geometry layout can provide better tracking results; hence, a
+Having a refined geometry layout can allow for capturing flux gradients arising

-sectorization can be applied with the method sectorize().
+from geometric heterogeneities.
+Hence, a sectorisation can be applied with the

 It requires two lists, one with the number of sectors that each region is

-subdivided into and one with the angle that each sectorization starts from.
+subdivided into and one with the angle that each sectorisation starts from.

 The refined geometry can be shown even with the MATERIAL